Franklin (automobile): Production

-Improved engine design

 In 1930 Franklin introduced a new type of engine which ultimately produced 100 hp, with one of the highest power-to-weight ratios of the time.
 In 1932, in response to competition amongst luxury car makers, Franklin brought out a twelve-cylinder engine.
 Air cooled with 398 cubic inches (6.5 L), it developed 150 hp (110 kW).
 It was designed to be installed in a lightweight chassis, but the car became a 6000 lb behemoth when Franklin engineers were overruled by management sent in from banks to recover bad loans.
 Although attractive, the Twelve did not have the ride and handling characteristics of its forebears.

+Demise

-This was the wrong vehicle to be building after the crash of 1929 and the subsequent Great Depression.
+The Twelve was the wrong vehicle to be building after the crash of 1929 and the subsequent Great Depression.
 The cars sold poorly and failed to recover the company's investment.
 The company declared bankruptcy in 1934.

 Car production did not survive, but the name and assets were sold.
 Production of air-cooled engines for commercial and aircraft use was continued by Aircooled Motors of Syracuse.
 This company was bought after World War II by Preston Tucker.
 The flat-six engines were fitted with water-cooling jackets and used in the short lived Tucker automobile.
 The company was sold again after Tucker was disbanded.

 Franklin engines powered numerous light planes (owing to their light weight) as well as most early American-built helicopters.
 Aircooled Motors, the last company to manufacture air-cooled engines under the Franklin name, declared bankruptcy in 1975.
 Its designs were sold to the Polish government.
 Engines based on these designs remain in production.

-In retrospect

 In his book for the Society of Automotive Engineers Inc, The Franklin Automobile Company, Sinclair Powell gave the following reasons for the end of Franklin:

 While the cars were ranked among the industry's top products and in some years more than half the sales were to previous Franklin owners on top of major economic forces there were difficulties from within the firm itself.